 b) The Hosting CSE shall check that the value of smjpInputParameter attribute conforms to the RDF/XML syntax as defined in RDF 1.1 XML Syntax [34] and that it meets the requirement described in the "inputDescriptor" attribute of the retrieved <semanticMashupJobProfile>.

-c) If any of the above checks fail, the Hosting CSE shall generate a Response Status Code indicating a "NOT_ACCEPTABLE" error.
+c) If any of the above checks fail, the Hosting CSE shall generate a Response Status Code indicating a "BAD_REQUEST" error.

 d) The Hosting CSE shall use the SPARQL query specified in the memberFilter attribute of the retrieved <semanticMashupJobProfile> to discover mashup member resources for the <semanticMashupInstance> to be created.
 The hosting CSE shall conduct semantic resource discovery on one or more CSEs by using the SPARQL query statement as the semantics filter to identify qualified mashup members.